Yacht club: Description

-Organized and run by the membership, Yacht Clubs became a place to promote the sport of sailboat racing and cruising, as well as provide a meeting place for the particular social community.
+Organized and run by the membership, yacht clubs became a place to promote the sport of sailboat racing and cruising, as well as provide a meeting place for the particular social community.
 The membership is a mixture of people with specific recreational affinities, and the members often include those who sail as crew for cruising or racing, as well as boat owners.
-Also it is up to the members decide on the objectives of the club to satisfy the membership and to attract other like-minded individuals.
+It is up to the members to decide on the objectives of the club to satisfy the membership and to attract other like-minded individuals.
 For example, some clubs include owners of powerboats, while others specifically exclude them.
-In order to overcome difficulties concerning the affinities of their members one particular club may have two sections, a sailing section and a powerboat section.
+In order to overcome difficulties concerning the affinities of their members, some clubs may have sections devoted to sailing and a powerboats respectively.

 Members Clubs often have paid staff for catering, bar duty, boat yard duty, accounts, office etc. Control and organization of the club is done for the membership via members elected by the membership into roles such as Sailing Secretary, Commodore, Cruising Captain, Racing Captain etc. Smaller clubs typically have a condition of membership which requires active participation of the membership in activities such as maintenance of club facilities and equipment.

 Unlike the classical clubs where the membership is the focus, certain 'clubs' are run on a commercial basis.
 They may be owned by individuals or a company to provide a service and generate a profit.
 Often they are associated with a particular marina or port.
-Objectives are usually broadly similar to members clubs, but the social side may be more dominant.
+Objectives other than the profit are usually broadly similar to members clubs, but the social side may be more dominant.